 both the native Mac OS X display and windows displayed in the XDarwin

-X server).
-Be sure to include the ./configure option to
+X server.)
+Be sure to include the ./configure

 OpenSSL: